-If creating a team is your goal for this year, the following class is a must watch.
+If creating a team is your goal for this year, the following class is a must-watch.
 National Sales Coach, Bill Crespo, gives you a step by step plan for building a real estate team.
-He covers everything from hiring and training your team to motivating the agents, setting expectations, lead generation and more.
+He covers everything from hiring and training your team to motivate the agents, setting expectations, lead generation and more.
 You’ll also learn how to avoid the most common mistakes many Realtors make when they build a real estate team.

-We’ve taken lots of notes below, but highly recommend that you take the time to watch this 50 minute video.
+We’ve taken lots of notes below, but I highly recommend that you take the time to watch this 50-minute video.
 Happy Team Building!